-This panel will focus on addressing the necessity of reimagining Quakerism at its foundations, with an explicitly decolonial focus.
-This will include offering a brief explanation of what the work of decolonizing entails generally, along with an examination of the potential ways that this process could be applied to Quakerism in terms of our theology, our testimony, as well as the practical impacts of such an approach on our institutions.
-Cherice Bock and Christy Randazzo will discuss the both the challenges and opportunities they encountered as they organized a recent panel on decolonizing the Quaker Peace Testimony for the Quaker Theological Discussion Group (QTDG). with an eye to offering those in attendance some potential frameworks for continuing this work within their own meetings, churches, and institutions
+This panel focused on addressing the necessity of reimagining Quakerism at its foundations, with an explicitly decolonial focus.
+This included offering a brief explanation of what the work of decolonizing entails generally, along with an examination of the potential ways that this process could be applied to Quakerism in terms of our theology, our testimony, as well as the practical impacts of such an approach on our institutions.
+Cherice Bock and Christy Randazzo discussed both the challenges and opportunities they encountered as they organized a recent panel on decolonizing the Quaker Peace Testimony for the Quaker Theological Discussion Group (QTDG), with an eye to offering those in attendance some potential frameworks for continuing this work within their own meetings, churches, and institutions.

 Cherice Bock lives in Oregon, on the lands of the Kalapuya (now part of the Confederated Tribes of Grand Ronde).
 She is adjunct professor of ecotheology at Portland Seminary, and she leads Oregon Interfaith Power & Light at Ecumenical Ministries of Oregon.
 She began teaching in the theology department at University of Portland in the fall of 2020.
 In the 2018–2019 school year, she served as visiting professor of environmental studies at The Oregon Extension.
 Bock holds an M.Div. from Princeton Theological Seminary and an M.S. in environmental studies from Antioch University New England, and she is a Ph.D. candidate in environmental studies at Antioch University New England.
 Bock edits the Barclay Press curriculum Illuminate, edited the environmental studies journal Whole Terrain for three volumes, and curates web content for the watershed discipleship website, a ministry of Bartimaeus Cooperative Ministries.
 She is the co-chair for the Quaker Theological Discussion group and is the social media editor for Quaker Religious Thought.